lakshyagithub/Object-Finder-Web-App/README.md

 Type the object which you want to find!

-*make sure that the name you type in present in the cocossd*
+*make sure that the name you type is present in the cocossd*